 Inline messages are an additional way of guiding users through complex or unfamiliar flows.
 Use them carefully.
 Many fields and flows don’t need the additional distraction.

-If you need to let users know they entered incorrect data (such as including a letter in a phone number field), use the error messages pattern.
+If you need to let users know they entered something wrong (such as including a letter in a phone number field), use the error messages pattern.

 Appearance and behavior

 The inline confirmation displays as the user interacts successfully with a form field.
 Use sparingly to avoid over-communicating with the user.

 There are two variations of the inline confirmation message depending on the content they’re associated with.